-- Thermionic emission is a process of emission of charge particle (known as thermion) from the surface of a heated metal.
+- Thermionic emission is a process of emission of charged particles (known as thermion) from the surface of heated metal.

 - The charge particles normally are electrons.

 - The rate of emission (number of electrons emitted in 1 second) is affected by 4 factors, namely

 When the temperature of the metal increase, the emission rate of electrons will increase.

 - the surface area of the heated metal,

 When the surface area of the metal increase, the emission rate of electrons will increase.

 The rates of thermionic emission are different with regard to different types of metals.

 - the coated material on the surface of the metal.